top of page

 Follow up interviews

-Some companies may invite you to further interviews to ascertain cultural fit or technical skills.
+Some hiring teams may invite you to further interviews to get a better feel of your cultural fit or technical skills.
 These may be conducted with other team members or more senior leaders and are often more conversational.

 In-person interview tips